 2. Once you are on the Cluster Settings page, click the VPC Peering Settings button.

-3. Fill in the required information on the VPC Peering Connections and click Submit VPC Peering Request.
+3. Fill in the required information on the VPC Peering Connections and click Submit VPC Peering Request button.

 Note: You will need to explicitly assign the route you created to the subnet of the instances that need to access the peering connection.
 You can do this by: